heyitsashleyhere/BAIM_frontend/README.md

 ## Features

-The users are able to create an account view and create posts of different kinds all related to the idea of sustainability.
+The users are able to register an account, login, and create posts for different categories all related to the idea of sustainability.
-The Post categories are
+The Post categories are:
-- Arts Crafts
+- Arts and Craft
 - Beauty
 - Recipe
 - Garden
 - Events

-The users can edit their posts, pin them to their profile, read and write comments and attend an event.
+The users can edit their posts, pin them to their profile, read, write and delete comments and attend events.

+<h2 align="center">Future Features</h2>

+Making LOKA community more engaging by:
+- Users can see other online users
+- Live chat with other users
+- See users and events happening near you

 <!-- TECHNOLOGIES -->